Last Updated on: October 7, 2020

-The answer is: yes, but they shouldn’t eat too much.
+The short answer is: yes, but they shouldn’t eat too much.

 You probably found this article because you own a cat, and one of two things are true: they got into butter you left out, or you’ve heard that butter helps cats cough up hairballs more easily.
 If it’s the former, you might be worried about your furry friend being lactose intolerant.